Concept | Webapps#

 Standard webapps#

-Standard webapps are developed in HTML, CSS, and Javascript code.
+You develop standard webapps in HTML, CSS, and JavaScript code.
 They can additionally contain a Python backend.

 For Standard webapps, you need to write at least:

-In addition, you can add a Python backend - a Python file which uses the Flask library.
+You can also add a Python backend — a Python file which uses the Flask library.

 To further customize your webapp, you can check the Settings tab for settings that you might want to change.
-You will be able to select a specific environment for your backend, and import some additional CSS & Javascript libraries.
+You will be able to select a specific environment for your backend, and import some additional CSS and JavaScript libraries.

 Shiny webapps#

-Shiny webapps are written in R, both for the frontend and the backend, using the Shiny library.
+You write Shiny webapps in R, both for the frontend and the backend, using the Shiny library.

 You will have access to the UI part and the Server part.
 In the Server code, you can use the Dataiku R API without restriction, to interact with datasets, perform queries, or do all kinds of administrative tasks.